hanabi/hanabi.github.io/docs/level-17.md

   - Normally, Bob would think that this is a *Finesse* and that he should blind-play his *Finesse Position* card as the red 4.
   - However, Bob knows that *Play Clues* with a number 5 clue are "turned off" in the *Low Score Phase*, which means that Alice is **not** indicating that the red 5 is playable.
   - Bob can see that there is a playable blue 1 to the right of the 5, so Alice must be intending a *5 Pull*.
 When it gets to Cathy's turn, Cathy will blind-play that card.
-- Since *5 Pulls* are never *Play Clues* on the 5, it is possible to *5 Pull* a 4 without promising that the 5 matches the suit.
+- Since *5 Pulls* are never *Play Clues* on the 5, it is possible to *5 Pull* a 4 without promising that the 5 is the same suit.
 - Confusingly, *5 Pulls* work differently from *Finesses*.
 Even though they involve playing a blind card, a *5 Pull* should be treated as a *Delayed Play Clue* (or a potential *Prompt*).
 This means that the blind card could play through any existing touched cards.
 - When a player is *Finessed* or *Bluffed*, they are allowed to defer playing the blind card in order to do a *Finesse* or *Bluff* of their own.
 However, if they could be *Bluffed*, they are **not** allowed to initiate a *5 Pull*.
 (Players are still allowed to defer playing into a *Finesse* in order to initiate a *5 Pull*.)
 - In the rare case where a *5 Pull* is performed in a 3-player game by touching two 5's in slot 1 and slot 3, then the *5 Pulled* card is slot 2.